-When you create a cluster on a provider by using the Red Hat Advanced Cluster Management for Kubernetes, you must specify a release image to use for the new cluster.
+When you create a cluster on a provider by using Red Hat Advanced Cluster Management for Kubernetes, you must specify a release image to use for the new cluster.
 The release image specifies which version of Red Hat OpenShift Container Platform is used to build the cluster.

 The files that reference the release images are yaml files that are maintained in the acm-hive-openshift-releases GitHub repository.
-Red Hat Advanced Cluster Management for Kubernetes uses those files to create the list of the available release images in the console.
-The repository contains the clusterImageSets directory and the subscription directory, which are the directories that you use when working with the release images.
+Red Hat Advanced Cluster Management uses those files to create the list of the available release images in the console.
+This includes the latest fast channel images from OpenShift Container Platform.
+The console only displays the latest release images for the three latest versions of OpenShift Container Platform.
+For example, you might see the following release images displayed in the console options: